AdobeDocs/campaign-web.en/help/v8/workflows/activities/load-file.md

     >[!NOTE]
     >
     >The data of the sample file is used for configuring the activity but is not imported.
 We recommend using a sample file containing little data.
 The file format must be aligned with this [sample file](../../audience/file-audience.md#sample-file).

+1. A preview of the sample file is shown, displaying a maximum of 30 lines.

 1. In the **[!UICONTROL File type]** drop-down list, specify if the file is using delimited columns or fixed width columns.